This information is intended for use by health professionals

 Information related specifically to the excipients in this formulation (see section 6.1)

 Sucrose: Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.
-Each 20ml dose contains 9g sucrose.
+Contains 9g of sucrose per dose.
+This should be taken into account in patients with diabetes mellitus.

 Ethanol: Each 20ml dose contains 0.8g alcohol (ethanol), equivalent to 20ml beer or 8ml wine.
 Harmful for those suffering from alcoholism.
 To be taken into account in pregnant or breastfeeding women, children and high-risk groups such as patients with liver disease or epilepsy.